david68cu/pymiami_concurrency_talk_02_08_2020/README.md

 ####   david@pythonsoftware.solutions , david@pymiami.org
 ####   https://www.pymiami.org , https://www.pythonsoftware.solutions
 ####   DO NOT RUN THIS EXERCISE AS IT COULD GENERATE A DoS attack
+####   Please reference the creators of this scripts as we did below
+####   Ramalho, Luciano           [see Reference section]
+####   Quinlan, Brian             [see Reference section]
+####   Raymond Hettinger         [see Reference section]
+####   Mariatta, Andrew Svetlov  [see Reference section]
 #### ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-### A brief introduction to the state of concurrency in Python  and this Serie
+## A brief introduction to the state of concurrency in Python  and this Serie

     In order to review  the state of Concurrency and Paralellism in Python, we will have 4 talks

-    - First part:  Concurrency with Futures.
+    - First part:  The Future is Now.
+Concurrency with Futures.
-    - Second part: Concurrency with Threads.
+    - Second part: As old as Dijkstra.
+Concurrency with Threads.
-    - Third part:  Concurrency with Async I/O.
+    - Third part:  The big Revolution.
+Async I/OConcurrency with Async I/O.
-    - Fourth part: Parallelism.
+    - Fourth part: Blame DS and AI :   Parallelism

-####    A little history and terminology about Concurrency in Python
+   SOME HISTORY AND TERMS USED IN CONCURRENCY PROGRAMMING

         PYTHON THREADS ARE GREAT AT DOING NOTHING" , David Beazley